Setup

 Finishing the setup

-Once everything is done you can run the setup gradlew tasks:
+Once everything is done you can run the setup task:

 • Eclipse: gradlew eclipse genEclipseRuns